showell/bot_computer/README.md

 - Because "messie" code is just JSON, functions written in "messie" can be up-ported to faster or more expressive languages like C/Python/Ruby/JS/Lisp.
-- Because "messie" code is just JSON, functions written in higher level languages can be down-ported to JSON if you subset those languages to use only functions and immutable types.
+- Because "messie" code is just JSON, functions written in higher level languages can be down-ported to "messie" if you subset those languages to use only functions and immutable types.

 The current implemenation of "messie" is in `computer.py`.
 The computer